 For decades the Calcutta Light Horse, a 186-year-old British auxiliary regiment, was more a social club than territorial regiment.
-The unit’s last military action had taken place in the Boer War almost 50 years earlier.
-Now its members, veterans who had separately seen service in World War I, with thickening waists and thinning hair, were resigned to watching from the sidelines as a new war was being waged around them.
+Now its members, some of whom were veterans who had seen service in World War I, and despite their patriotic commitment in service in this unit, were resigned to watching from the sidelines as a new war was being waged around them.
 Then the Special Operations Executive (SOE) gave these old warhorses an opportunity for some covert derring-do that seemed more in keeping with Hollywood.
 On the night of March 9-10, 1943, volunteers from Calcutta Light Horse, assisted by some volunteers from Calcutta Scottish, another auxiliary regiment, conducted Operation Creek – arguably the most improbable SOE mission of the war.
 Their mission: Capture or sink the German merchantman Ehrenfels.

 “To drink to deeds of daring – and the men who’ll have to do ’em.”

 – Alastair “Red Mac” MacFarlane, Calcutta Light Horse